Nature-based solutions for climate change in the UK

 Highlights regarding soil

-Peatlands store around 3 billion tonnes of carbon in the UK but are emitting an estimated 23 million tonnes of carbon dioxide equivalent (CO2e) annually (c.
+Peatlands store around 3 billion tonnes of carbon in the UK but still emit an estimated 23 million tonnes of carbon dioxide equivalent (CO2e) annually (c.
 5% UK emissions) as a result of drainage and degradation.
 Restoration can reduce and eventually halt these emissions.

-Successful woodland NbS requires specific spatial and ecological planning.
-Avoid species rich grasslands, peat and other organic soils.
+Successful woodland NbS requires specific spatial and ecological planning while avoiding species-rich grasslands, peat and other organic soils.

 Agroforestry provides carbon sequestration and storage with average storage estimated to be up to 63 tonnes of carbon per hectare due to increased presence of trees.
 Agroforestry provides adaptation through reduced flood risk, microclimate benefits and prevention of soil erosion.